hiveot/hub/docs/presentation topics.md

      * Forms per property, event, action add potentially unnecessary TD bloat.
 Not good for limited devices.
 (WIP)
        * Top level methods, eg 'getproperty' would suffice for interaction.
        * In a Hub scenario Forms are very similar as they all use the same transport.
-     * How to standardize definitions for metadata messageID, timestamp, sender in the transport protocols?
+     * How to standardize definitions for metadata requestID, timestamp, sender in the transport protocols?
 (WIP)
        * HiveOT uses the 'Thing Message envelope' when sending events to agents and consumers.
 How to remove the need for it, or define this in the TD?
      * How to send action delivery/progress updates to senders?
 (WIP)
        * Update: Ege/Vignesh suggest to use properties to reflect action state and observe properties to receive it.
-       * HiveOT currently uses a '$delivery' event message and the messageID to send progress updates to the sender.
+       * HiveOT currently uses a '$delivery' event message and the requestID to send progress updates to the sender.
        * WIP: change to observable properties.
      * Linking events to actions that caused them.
 (WIP)
        * HiveOT treats identical event, action and property names are reflections of the same Thing state.